underscoreio/essential-slick/src/pages/6-joins.md

 either with a binary join condition or by deconstructing a tuple with pattern matching.

+Each join step produces a tuple.
+Using pattern matching in `map` and `filter` allows us to clearly name each part of the tuple, especially when the tuple is deeply nested.

 We've also explored inner and outer joins, zip joins, and cross joins.
 We saw that each type of join is a query, making it compatible with combinators such as `map` and `filter`